<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=4205427249770255&amp;ev=PageView&amp;noscript=1">

 We believe learning should be hands-on, structured, and confidence-building.
 Every course is designed to help people understand materials, tools, and processes properly, while developing respect for wood and the craft of working with it.

-Paul is a co-founder and lead tutor at the academy, with a lifetime of experience working with wood and passing on traditional carpentry skills.
+Paul is the founder and lead tutor of the academy, with a lifetime of experience working with wood and passing on traditional carpentry skills.

-Having worked as a carpenter from a young age, Paul brings deep practical knowledge, patience, and a belief in learning through making.
-His teaching style is calm, supportive, and focused on helping people build real competence and confidence in the workshop.
+Having worked as a carpenter from a young age, Paul brings deep practical knowledge of carpentry, and a belief in learning through making.
+His teaching style is calm, supportive, and focused on helping people build competence and confidence in the workshop.

 Paul is passionate about preserving traditional craft skills and creating an environment where people of all backgrounds can experience the satisfaction of working with wood and producing something they are proud of.